Grunt58/segmentador-de-red/README.md

+## IMPORTANT
+This is the last version of this project (`v4.0.0`), "**Segmentador IPv4**" will change it's core programming language to `C#` and will continue getting new updates.

+This repository will be archived and stop receiving updates, but you can still using it/fork it.

 # Tablas para segmentos de red IPv4

 Este programa generará segmentos de una red dada y exportará los datos a una tabla de Excel <img src="https://media3.giphy.com/media/9i7dTHKDOGAUmZI8PC/giphy.gif" height=35 align=center>.